Frances Bardet Wins Tour De France Opener As Cavendish Suffers - UrduPoint

 Chasing a record 35th Tour de France stage win the 'Manx Missile' was cheered over every hill as he dug deep to keep his bid alive.

-His Astana teammate Michele Cazzoli pulled out half way through, the Italian exhausted from helping Cavendish.
+His Astana teammate Michele Cazzoli pulled out half way through, the Italian exhausted from helping Cavendish, who was eventually second last over the line, at 39min 22sec.

-Stage two takes the peloton through the Emilia Romagna region from Cesenatico to Bologna over another hilly route on Sunday.
+The 39-year-old made the time cut, calculated as a percentage of the winner's time which in this case translated to 49min 11sec.

+Cavendish gave a thumbs up as he approached the line looking less weary that earlier.

 Recent Stories